Neember/katas/roman_numerals/instructions.md

 The Romans wrote numbers using letters - I, V, X, L, C, D, M. (notice these letters have lots of straight lines and are hence easy to hack into stone tablets)

-The Kata says you should write a function to convert from normal numbers to Roman Numerals: eg

-     1 --> I
+This kata says you should write a function to convert from normal (Arabic) numbers to Roman Numerals: eg 1 --> I
   10 --> X
   7 --> VII
   etc.

-For a full description of how it works, take a look at [http://www.novaroma.org/via_romana/numbers.html]: which includes an implementation of the Kata in javascript.
+For a full description of how it works, take a look at http://www.novaroma.org/via_romana/numbers.html

 There is no need to be able to convert numbers larger than about 3000.
 (The Romans themselves didn't tend to go any higher)